composer/composer/doc/articles/composer-platform-dependencies.md

 Starting with version 2.0, Composer makes [additional features](../07-runtime.md) (besides registering the class autoloader) available to the application runtime environment.

-Similar to `composer-plugin-api`, not every Composer release adds new runtime features, thus the version of `composer-runtimeapi` is also increased independently from Composer's version.
+Similar to `composer-plugin-api`, not every Composer release adds new runtime features, thus the version of `composer-runtime-api` is also increased independently from Composer's version.

 ## Composer package `composer`